-Invoices are not the sexiest aspects of running your business, but they are among the most important.
+Invoices are not the sexiest aspect of running your business, but they are among the most important.
 You want to get paid on time, right?
-Good invoice management can have a significant impact on your cash flow.
+Good invoice management and accounts receivable automation can have a significant impact on your cash flow.
 There are common mistakes or problems involved in the invoice management process that you can control.

 Let’s look at some of the most common invoicing challenges and how to fix them.